Password Protected Live Streaming: What You Need to Know in 2025

 The UFC and Video Piracy Example

-Many live streams can be sold at a premium value because they are exclusive.
+Many live streams sell at a premium value because they are exclusive.
 One of the best examples to illustrate this is pay-per-view fighting matches.
-Consider the big McGregor vs. Khabib fights if you’re into sports.
+If you’re into sports, McGregor vs. Khabib fights are a great example.

 Because these exclusive events come with premium prices, more and more viewers are likely to look for alternatives.
-Last year, the UFC lost a lot of money from people streaming their big flights without permission.
-In fact, according to the same report, the UFC alone loses about $30 million in profits annually.
+Last year, the UFC lost a lot of money from people streaming their big fights without permission.
+In fact, according to the same report, the UFC loses about $30 million in profits annually due to piracy and people bypassing the pay-per-view.

 In other words, if the stream can be easily shared with those who still need to buy access, there’s a lot of money to be lost.